Keidan/nhm/README.md

 This module is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 Instructions
 ============

+Make targets:

-To compile this module you should have the kernel source headers.
+     module: To execute this target correctly, you should have the kernel source headers.
+     demo: To execute this target correctly, you should have the GTK2 devel package.
+     all: Build the module and the demo targets.
+     clean: Clean the generated files.

 Download the software :